raushan587/A-TO-Z-NEWS--REACTJS/README.md

 The app uses the [News API](https://newsapi.org/) to fetch news data.
 You will need to obtain an API key from the News API website and configure it in your app for data retrieval you find the api key attribute in news component just change the key to newly obtained key.

-## Contributing

-If you would like to contribute to this project, please follow these steps:

-1. Fork the repository to your GitHub account.
-2. Create a new branch for your feature or bug fix.
-3. Make your changes and commit them.
-4. Push your changes to your fork.
-5. Create a pull request from your fork to the main repository.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-Thank you for checking out the "A2Z News" React app!
-If you have any questions or suggestions, feel free to open an issue or contribute to the project.